MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 Yes.
 If you have a Microsoft 365 Business Standard (E3) or Business Premium (E5) license, you can [purchase a license for Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/business/copilot-for-microsoft-365).

+Yes.
+If you have a Microsoft 365 Business Standard (E3) or Business Premium (E5) license, you can [purchase a license for Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/business/copilot-for-microsoft-365) on a one-year or three-year term basis.

-#### Can I use my standard Microsoft 365 sandbox tenant to develop with Microsoft Copilot for Microsoft 365?
+#### Can I use my Microsoft 365 Developer Program instant sandbox tenant to develop with Microsoft Copilot for Microsoft 365?

-No. Microsoft 365 sandbox tenants (Microsoft 365 E5 Developer SKU V2) with Copilot are currently available to a limited set of ISVs in the TAP.
+No. Microsoft 365 Developer Program sandbox tenant does not support commerce and therefore you cannot purchase Copilot for Microsoft 365 for it.

 #### Can sandbox tenants with Copilot be renewed once the licenses expire?